isomerpages/mlaw-ccpit-cn/pages/terms-of-use.md

 <li>Using, visiting or relying on any statements, opinion, representation or information provided through the Digital Service;</li>

-<li>The access to the Digital Serviceor use of any services offered on the Digital Service;</li>
+<li>The access to the Digital Service or use of any services offered on the Digital Service;</li>

 <li>Any inaccuracy or incompleteness in, or errors or omission in the content of the Digital Service;</li>